abhinavprakash199/RISC-V-based-MYTH/README.md

          $valid_taken_branch = ($valid && $taken_branch) ;  // after every 3 clock cycle when $valid is hihen and $taken_branch is high then $valid_taken_branch is high.
       @2
          $br_tgt_pc[31:0] = $pc + $imm;
-         //$br_tgt_pc[31:0] = $pc + $imm;        // $br_tgt_pc will add the value of %pc value and $imm value which has the stored value of  differnece of target address and current address
+         //$br_tgt_pc[31:0] = $pc + $imm;        // $br_tgt_pc will add the value of %pc value and $imm value which has the stored value of  difference of target address and current address
       @4
          $dmem_wr_en = $is_s_instr && $valid ; //$dmem_wr_en of is enable pin to m4+dmem(@4)  // $valis is high and S-type(only type of ISA which have store instruction) ISA
-         $dmem_addr[3:0] = $result[5:2];      // sending the address of data memory through which we need data.//Here we are only supporting the word operations and the address is a byte
+         $dmem_addr[3:0] = $result[5:2];      // sending the address of data memory through which we need data.//Here we are only supporting the word operations, and the address is a byte
-                                              // address so we assume it's aligned such that the lower 2 bits of $result can be ignored (because only 16 entries are possible, so main memory has only 4 bit address)
+                                              // address, so we assume it's aligned such that the lower 2 bits of $result can be ignored (because only 16 entries are possible, so main memory has only 4 bit address)
          $dmem_wr_data[31:0] = $src2_value ;   // to write data in memory address
          $dmem_rd_en = $is_load ;             // enable pin to read the data if load instruction came
          $ld_data[31:0] = $dmem_rd_data ;   // taking output from memory and giving it back